Stagsden

 Stagsden is a small but historic village and civil parish located in the Borough of Bedford, northwest Bedfordshire, England, near the Buckinghamshire border.
-Situated around 4 mi west of Bedford town centre on one of the main routes between it and Milton Keynes, the village was bypassed by the A422 in April 1992, to allow the increasing amount of traffic to avoid the 30 mph speed limit in Stagsden.
+It is situated around 4 mi west of Bedford town centre on one of the main routes between it and Milton Keynes.

 The village has at its centre St. Leonard's Church, where High Street, Bedford Road and Church Lane all meet.
 Toward the western end of the village, along High Street, is the Royal George pub (now closed) and the Village Hall (formerly the primary school).
 The village's history is well preserved, and several millennium projects centred on such preservation for future generations.

 In 2000, Stagsden acquired two new additions to village life.
 A Millennium bench was put in place at the corner of Bedford Road and the High Street, and Bedfordshire Golf Club opened its newly built course on the hillside facing the village, on the other side of the A422.

 A latecomer to the 21st century is the village sign, next to the church, which is a quintessentially rural affair and is rather splendid.

-For electoral purposes the village is part of Turvey ward and is represented on Bedford Borough Council by Mark Smith, elected in May 2007.
+For electoral purposes the village is part of Bromham ward and as October 2025 is represented on Bedford Borough Council by Robert Rigby and Dylan Simmons, both of the Conservative Party and elected in May 2023.

+Until April 1992 the main road from Bedford to Milton Keynes passed through the village.
+It was bypassed by the A422 to cater to increasing volumes of traffic.

 Half a mile east of Stagsden and inside the parish boundary is Hanger Wood, an ancient woodland and Site of Special Scientific Interest.